 Other tools for root chakra health are essential oils for grounding.

 Being in nature is one of the most grounding things you can do.
-When you can, walk with bare feet and feel your feet connected to the earth, or sit on the ground and feel your tailbone resting and know that you are connected to both heaven and earth.
+When you can, walk barefoot and feel your feet connected to the earth, or sit on the ground and feel your tailbone resting and know that you are connected to heaven and earth.